pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1251-Responsive_PPM.rst

 Features
 --------
-- Adding new responsive versions of PPMPowerMeter and PPM classes to be used with new PPM code that supports automatic background collection, responsivity, wattage, and the new way to calculate pulse energies
+- N/A

 Device Updates
 --------------
-- N/A
+- Editing PPMPowerMeter and PPM classes to be used with new PPM code that supports automatic background collection, responsivity, wattage, and the new way to calculate pulse energies.

 New Devices
 -----------
-- PPM_R_PowerMeter
-- PPM_R
+- N/A

 Bugfixes
 --------